Request Public Records

 From the News Media

-Media representatives may contact the Office of Communications and Public Affairs with additional questions.
-Requests at https://nextrequest.unc.edu/.
+Media representatives may contact the Office of University Communications with questions.

 UNC-Chapel Hill Office of University Communications